babinu-uthup-4JESUS-zz/Kaggle-Predict-Future-Sales/README.md

 ### Gradient boosting using xgboost
 This has been done in [gradient_boosting_xgboost.ipynb](https://github.com/babinu-uthup-4JESUS/Kaggle-Predict-Future-Sales/blob/master/gradient_boosting_xgboost.ipynb).
 It gave us a reasonably good improvement as we got a score of 2.07 on the validation set.

+### DNN using tensorflow
+This has been done in [dnn_tensorflow.ipynb](https://github.com/babinu-uthup-4JESUS/Kaggle-Predict-Future-Sales/blob/master/dnn_tensorflow.ipynb).
+It did not help much and gave a mediocre score of 2.55 (NOTE: Since this method involved more processing, this was as part of [kaggle kernesl](https://www.kaggle.com/babinu/predict-sales-tensorflow?scriptVersionId=18812195).

 ## License